You have a favorite t-shirt, now what?

 TIP: Still get makeup or deodorant on your garment?
 Gently rub the protective foam used on hangers over the stain, or if you’re really in a pinch, use another section of the same shirt and rub together.
 The mark should disappear!

 If you have to iron, make sure you iron in the correct order: collar, cuffs, and then the rest of the shirt.
 Never put the garment on immediately after ironing because it could cause new wrinkles.
-Let it sit for five minutes and cool down, then you’ll be set.
+Let it sit for five minutes and cool down, then you will be good to go!
 You can also ask about all of the non-iron shirt options available and skip the iron all together!

 TIP: When washing darks, throw in a cap full (approximately a tablespoon) of vinegar into the wash to lock in the colors.
 This helps prevent clothing dye from bleeding and keeps your darks staying dark.

-Following some of these tips and making sure to read and follow your clothing tag care instructions, your other clothes should last as long as that favorite t-shirt.
+Following some of these easy tips and tricks along with your clothing tag care instructions, all your clothes should last as long as that favorite t-shirt.